Lone Peak Moon Tree

 Draper, Utah

-now known as the Lone Peak Conservation Center, next to the
+known as the Lone Peak Conservation Center, next to the state prison in

-the prison, inmates worked in the nursery until the 1990s.
+prison, inmates worked in the nursery until the 1990s.
+The nursery was

 The tree is still under the care of the State Forestry Department.

-was a Forest Service smokejumper, the building is home to the
+Forest Service smokejumper, the building is home to the Utah Lone Peak

 The seeds for the sycamores taken on Apollo 14 were originally collected in